LaMont Jordan

-LaMont Damon Jordan (born November 11, 1978) is an American football coach and former running back.
-He was drafted by the New York Jets in the second round of the 2001 NFL Draft.
-He played college football at Maryland.

-Jordan also played for the Oakland Raiders, New England Patriots and Denver Broncos.
-As a coach, he was the running backs coach for the San Diego Fleet of the Alliance of American Football (AAF) in 2019.
+LaMont Damon Jordan (born November 11, 1978) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Maryland Terrapins and was selected by the New York Jets in the second round of the 2001 NFL draft.
+Jordan also played in the NFL for the Oakland Raiders, New England Patriots and Denver Broncos.
+After his playing career, he was the running backs coach for the San Diego Fleet of the Alliance of American Football (AAF) in 2019.

-Early years
+Early life

 Jordan graduated from Suitland High School in 1997.
 A highly sought-after area prospect, he won many awards in high school, and played football and baseball, and was a member of the school's swimming and track teams.

 College career

 He attended the University of Maryland, College Park, and as a freshman, gained notice as a first-string player, and finished as runner-up for Rookie of the Year in the Atlantic Coast Conference.
 As a sophomore, he was named to the second-team All-ACC, and was named by Maryland as the team's most outstanding offensive player.
 As a junior, he began to gain national notice, and was a semifinalist for the Doak Walker Award.
 In the same year, he was named to the All-ACC first-team, and surpassed Maryland's single-season rushing record.
 That season, he gained over six yards per carry, one of only four NCAA players to do so.
 He was the NCAA rushing leader over the last six games of his junior season.
 He sat out the drills preceding the 2000 season due to fears of academic ineligibility, and, having a somewhat lackluster senior year, was named to the ACC second-team.